tuannvm/slack-mcp-client/README.md

 ## Overview

-This project implements a Slack bot client that integrates with Model Context Protocol (MCP) servers.
-It enables AI assistants to access Slack channels and direct messages through standardized MCP tools, creating a powerful bridge between AI capabilities and team communication.
+This project implements a Slack bot client that acts as a bridge between Slack and Model Context Protocol (MCP) servers.
+It uses Slack as a user interface while enabling LLM models to communicate with various MCP servers through standardized MCP tools.

+Important distinction: This client is not designed to interact with the Slack API directly as its primary purpose.
+However, it can achieve Slack API functionality by connecting to a dedicated Slack MCP server (such as [modelcontextprotocol/servers/slack](https://github.com/modelcontextprotocol/servers/tree/main/src/slack)) alongside other MCP servers.

 ## How It Works